 Grants assist with the artists’ costs related to the presentation of artwork in a confirmed, public exhibition.

 - presentation costs, including framing, display structures, mounting and installation hardware and supplies and construction of structural elements specific to an installation

 - audio-visual presentation equipment

 - technical and installation expenses and fees, including the cost of preparing or documenting artwork to present in a virtual/online exhibition

 - crating and transportation of works of art

 - exhibition promotional expenses

-Only costs that are the artists’ responsibility, and are not covered by the gallery, are eligible.
+Only costs that are the artists’ responsibility, and not covered by the gallery or presenter, are eligible.
 See further details in the expenses section of the application.